rummanprodhan/rummanprodhan.github.io/_publications/2024-12-22-enhanced-pediatric-dental-segmentation-on-panoramic-radiographs.md

 ---

 ### Contribution
 I supervised this work, which involved guiding the research direction, fine-tuning model architectures, and ensuring quality results.
 The collaborative effort highlights the potential of deep learning-based approaches for real-world clinical image segmentation tasks.
+This paper has been **accepted for presentation** at the **27th IEEE International Conference on Computer and Information Technology (ICCIT 2024)**.